 Why You Should Care About ADA Title II: Top 3 Reasons

 Title II of the ADA protects qualified individuals with disabilities from discrimination in information or services provided by state and local government entities.
 However, Title II doesn’t just affect government agencies.
-Discover what Title II means for your business and why you should care.
+With compliance deadlines less than a year away, discover what Title II means for your business and why you should care.

 Complying with any type of legal regulation typically has two levels: compliance for the sake of compliance (i.e., to avoid legal action or monetary fines) or enthusiastic compliance (i.e., following recommendations to create a better product for users).